zio/zio/docs/howto/migrate/migration-guide.md

 ### Building the Dependency Graph

-To create the dependency graph in ZIO 1.x, we should compose the required dependencies manually.
-As the ordering of dependency compositions matters, and also we should care about composing dependencies in both vertical and horizontal manner, it would be a cumbersome job to create a dependency graph with a lot of boilerplates.
+To create the dependency graph in ZIO 1.x, we should compose the required service buildera manually.
+As the ordering of service builder compositions matters, and also we should care about composing service builders in both vertical and horizontal manner, it would be a cumbersome job to create a dependency graph with a lot of boilerplates.

 Assume we have the following dependency graph with two top-level dependencies: